- Open and Affirming

 While you may be tempted to skip this step, this is a vital one.
 One of the goals of the ONA journey is to help a congregation experience the fullness of the Body of Christ, not to divide us against one another.
 If you take a vote, and the result shows the congregation is still conflicted, the process will have failed even if the vote passes.
 To avoid an outcome in which the church is divided into “winners” and “losers,” an exploratory survey will help.
 Have you heard from every constituency?
 Have you effectively addressed all concerns and fears?
 The BIC Toolkit includes suggested language for a congregational survey or “straw poll” (which should protect the anonymity of respondents).
 If the result shows that less than 75 percent would vote in favor of the proposed ONA covenant, the Task Force should meet with the pastor and discuss additional steps that may be needed to reach a near consensus.
 But if your survey shows that more than 75 percent will support the covenant, you may be ready for a vote.

 The vote enables your congregation to “own” your ONA covenant.
 The procedure will differ from church to church: sometimes the entire congregation votes in an annual meeting, sometimes an elected governing body is empowered to decide.
 Read your congregation’s constitution or bylaws and consult with your church’s leadership to decide the right time and place for the vote.
-Remember: a covenant affirms your relationship with God, and therefore should framed by prayer.
+Remember: a covenant affirms your relationship with God, and therefore should be framed by prayer and worship.

 The Coalition’s ONA program is responsible for the certification of new ONA covenants.
 Certification means that your church will be officially listed as ONA on the Coalition and national UCC websites.
-We’ll also make sure the news is shared with other national listings frequently used by LGBT seekers searching for a church home.
+We’ll also make sure the news is shared with other national listings frequently used by LGBT seekers.
 Certification also entitles you to a wide range of resources designed to help ONA congregations grow.
-To be certified, please use this form.
-You may submit the information in the text of an email to firstname.lastname@example.org.
+To be certified, please use this interactive PDF form, which you can print out and mail to The ONA Coalition, 700 Prospect Ave., Cleveland, OH 44115, or save and email as an attachment to email@example.com.

 Affirm your covenant at a regular service on Sunday morning.
 Members of the congregation should stand if they are able and read the covenant together.
 LGBT members can be invited to give public testimony.
 The choice of hymns, music, readings and the sermon should be appropriate for the occasion.